What is qq?

 QQ_LOOP_CURRENT: current cycle number of the loop jobQQ_LOOP_START: first cycle of the loop jobQQ_LOOP_END: last cycle of the loop jobQQ_ARCHIVE_FORMAT: filename format used for archived filesQQ_NO_RESUBMIT: exit code that can be returned from the body of the script to indicate that the next cycle of the job should not be submitted

-Apart from the variables listed here and those provided by the batch system itself, no other environment variables are typically propagated from the submission environment to the job environment.
+Apart from the variables listed here and those provided by the batch system itself, no other environment variables can be guaranteed to be propagated from the submission environment to the job environment.

 Additional internal environment variables may be set, but these are not intended for public use and may change or be removed in future versions of qq.